cognitivetech/ollama-ebook-summary/Healing-Fragmented-Selves-Trauma-Survivors_Mistral-7B-v0.2.md

    - Problems can be traced to young parts connected to specific times and events in the client's lives (text).
    - Letting symptoms and parts tell the client's story instead of focusing on described events (text).

-### “The Symptoms Tell the Story Better than ‘the Story’” Because the
+### “The Symptoms Tell the Story Better than ‘the Story’”

 1. **Trauma treatment** has historically focused on traumatic events and memory narratives, often overlooking the story told by symptoms.
 2. **My colleague's patient**, a 55-year-old woman, was believed to still be experiencing abuse from her deceased mother due to the therapist's focus on event memories.